formkit/docs-content/guides/build-a-multi-step-form.md

 ```
 </client-only>

-## Showing validity and errors
+## Showing validity

-Now that our template has real-time access to each group's validity and error state via our plugin, let's write the UI to expose this data in the step navigation bar.
+Now that our template has real-time access to each group's validity state via our plugin, let's write the UI to expose this data in the step navigation bar.

-We also no longer need to manually define our steps since our plugin dynamically stores the `steps` as part of its tracking.
-Here's our approach:

-- We'll add a `data-step-valid="true"` attribute to each step if it's valid (so that we can target it with CSS).
+We also no longer need to manually define our steps since our plugin is dynamically storing the name of all groups in the `steps` object.
+Let's add a `data-step-valid="true"` attribute to each step if it's valid so we can target with CSS.
-- We'll add a `has-errors` class to the step, and add an error bubble `<span>` inside that will show the number of errors within a given step.

 <client-only>